thakkarparth007/copilot-explorer/README.md

 This explores version 1.57.7193 of the VSCode extension of Copilot.

 The webpage shows 3 panels:
-- Left most shows the module-level callgraph of the extension.
-The dependencies are based on imports.
+- Left most shows the module-level dependency graph of the extension.
+The edges are based on imports.
 - Middle panel shows the prettified code of the selected module.
 By default the main module is selected.
 - Right panel shows some information about the model (specifically, the module id, exports, imports and modules that import this module).